upstash/rag-chat-component/README.md

 ## Adding Content

-You can add content to your RAG Chat widget in several ways:
+You can add content to your RAG Chat component in several ways:

 <details>
 <summary>1.
 Using RAG Chat SDK</summary>